-How to Get Paid More: PR Experts Weigh in
+How to Get Paid More: Female Leaders And Career Experts Weigh In

 For most women, the question isn’t “Should I be getting paid more?” rather, it’s “How do I get paid more?”